lairdm/islandplot/README.md

 * block track (simply start and end basepairs for each element)
 * stranded track (allowing visualizing of the forward or reverse strand)
-* plot track (for visualizing things such as average GC content, circular plot only)
+* plot track (for visualizing things such as average GC content)
 * glyph track (for visualizing specific features at a given point)

 Data format